 Among the associates included in the financial statements of the Company, Hughes Biotech.
-Co., Ltd.(Hughes Biotech) which used the equity method to invest in 2021 and 2020, had its financial statements not audit by us, but was audited by other accountants.
-In addition, Koh Kong Sugar Industry Co., Ltd. (KSI) invested in Cambodia and Koh Kong Plantation Co., Ltd. (KPT) invested by the Best Founder Coporation which used the equity method, its financial statements are in accordance with Thai Financial Reporting Standard for Non-publicly Accountable entities have not been audited by us but by other accountants.
+Co., Ltd.(Hughes Biotech) which used the equity method to invest in 2022 and Biotech.
+Co., Ltd. (Hughes Biotech) which used the equity method to invest in 2022 and 2021, had its financial statements not audit by us, but was audited by other accountants.
+In addition, in 2021, Koh Kong Sugar Industry Co., Ltd. (KSI) invested in Cambodia and Koh Kong Plantation Co., Ltd. (KPT) invested by the Best Founder Coporation which used the equity method, its financial statements are in accordance with Thai Financial Reporting Standard for Non-publicly Accountable entities have not been audited by us but by other accountants.
 We have performed the necessary review procedures for the conversion of the financial statements of KSI and KPT into preparations in accordance with generally accepted accounting principles in the Republic of China.
-Therefore, our opinion on the financial statements of Hughes Biotech and the financial statements of KSI and KPT that the amount and various financial disclosure information listed in the financial statements of the investee companies before the adjustment are based on the audit reports of other accountants.
-As of December 31, 2021 and 2020, the above-mentioned three companies used the equity method to invest in 74,025 thousand NTD and 92,555 thousand NTD, respectively, accounting for 1.05% and 1.36% of the total assets.
-From January 1st to December 31st, 2021 and 2020, the comprehensive profit and loss (including the share of the subsidiaries, associates and joint ventures recognized by the equity method and impairment loss) recognized by these investee companies was (18,413) thousand NTD and (32,170) thousand NTD, accounting for 0.80% and 1.39% of net operating income, respectively.
+Therefore, our opinion on the financial statements of Hughes Biotech (in 2022 and 2021) and the financial statements of KSI and KPT (in 2021) that the amount and various financial disclosure information listed in the financial statements of the investee companies before the adjustment are based on the audit reports of other accountants.
+As of December 31. the adjustment are based on the audit reports of other accountants.
+As of December 31, 2022 and 2021, the above-mentioned companies used the equity method to invest in 3,225 thousand NTD and 74,025 thousand NTD, respectively, accounting for 0.04% and 1.05% of the total assets.
+From January 1st to December 31st, 2022 and 2021, the comprehensive profit and loss (including the share of the subsidiaries, associates and joint ventures recognized by the equity method and impairment loss) recognized by these investee companies was (3,013) thousand NTD and (18,413) thousand NTD, accounting for 0.12% and 0.00% of period of the subsidiaries. for 0.13% and 0.80% of net operating income, respectively.